 - The squat has been shown to burn more calories than the treadmill.
 The energy cost while squatting is about 2X more than low-intensity treadmill exercises, which is great for weight loss goals.

 - The squat is used as a primary strength builder across every sport.
 Strength coaches from all sport disciplines utilize the squat with their athletes to build lower body strength.
 Therefore, it's been tried and tested across multiple sport contexts to work.

 - The squat improves balance and coordination skills.
 The squat relies on the use of free weights, so the lifter must control each element of the movement and find their balance while under load.

 - The squat improves core strength.
-The core works to stabilize the spinal position during the squat.
+The core stabilizes the spinal position during bodyweight, dumbbell, and barbell squats.

 - The squat requires minimal equipment.
 All you need is a barbell and weight plates to squat.

 - The squat is an easily modifiable exercise.
 If you can't do the traditional back squat, there is a whole range of squat modifications, including bodyweight, dumbbell, and barbell variations to suit an individual's needs.